dirkhillbrecht/UiUiUi/README.md

 UiUiUi comes with a number of example programs.
 All of them need a display which is supported by by U8g2.
 The included code has been developed on a Heltec ESP 32 Lora board with an on-board SSD1306-OLED display with 128*64 pixels.
 You will almost surely have to change the U8G2 hardware description if you have another hardware.

-Some example program need two external buttons and an LED.
+Some example programs need two external buttons and an LED.
 Check the pin definition in those sketches and adapt them appropriately.

 ### HelloWorld